14 Things Your Neighbors Will Never Tell You

 Our Shed is Actually on Your Property

 If your neighbor didn’t locate their property lines before building a shed or other outdoor structure along the edge of their yard, there’s a chance it’s at least partially on your property.
 If that’s the case, it’s up to you whether you want the structure moved.
 It will almost certainly create tension between you and your neighbors, but property line markers are there for a reason.

 We Don’t Like Yard Maintenance

-Your neighbor won’t need to come out and tell you that they don’t like yard maintenance, it’ll be pretty obvious to any passerby!
+Your neighbor won’t need to tell you they don’t like yard maintenance.
+It should be obvious to any passerby!
 If it’s absolutely maddening to you, offer to help your neighbor with lawn chores.
-Plus: Learn how to restore a weedy, patchy lawn.
+Plus, here’s how to restore a weedy, patchy lawn.